CaraTortu/PyProjects/PlagiarismChecker/README.md

 pip3 install -r requirements.txt

+Add your api key to the file .env in src/

 python3 main.py [file]

 **The text you want to check for plagiarism has to be in a file, that is what the file field is for.**